 How frequent are the business readiness support sessions?

 The business readiness support sessions will (initially) be run every 3 weeks to support and guide Change Leads through the planned changes.

-The way users will access Delegated Contract Manager in the future is being looked at by Lloyd’s development teams.
+The way users will access Delegated Contract and Oversight Manager in the future is being looked at by Lloyd’s development teams.
 Our intention is to make the login process as seamless as possible through on online portal.
 It will not be the same as logging into BAR today, but we understand that the ‘sign in’ experience is important, and we are working on what this will look like.